teamfm31/teamfm31.github.io/README.md

 ### A new way to move around ! 🙌

 Hola Team 👋
-Pass-Sec provides a Unique Innovative Way to move around with no Tension to carry your Important Documents !
+Pass-Sec provides a Unique Innovative Way to move around with no Tension to carry your Important Documents!

 ### Major Problems Pass-Sec Solves